thearrival/project-code/README.md

- Then write  specify the path in the code to create connection between the code and the operation. then follow the code setups...
+ Then write  specify the path in the code to create connection between the code and the operation. then follow the code setups.